-EDI stands for Electronic Data Interchange.
-EDI is an electronic way of transferring business documents in an organization internally between its various departments or externally with suppliers, customers or any subsidiaries etc. In EDI, paper documents are replaced with electronic documents like word documents, spreadsheets etc.
+EDI stands for Electronic Data Exchange.
+EDI is an electronic way of transferring business documents in an organization internally, between its various departments or externally with suppliers, customers, or any subsidiaries.
+In EDI, paper documents are replaced with electronic documents such as word documents, spreadsheets, etc.

-Following are few important documents used in EDI −
+Following are the few important documents used in EDI −

 - Purchase orders